markh55/Dart-Quiz/README.md

 # Dart-Quiz

 The aim of the Dart Quiz is to challenge your knowledge about the game of darts while making fun and engaging.
-This quiz is designed to test your skills in an enjoyable way.
-Take your best shot, see how well you know the world of darts, and most importantly—have fun!
+This quiz is designed to test your skills in an enjoyable way.See how well you know the world of darts, and most importantly have fun!

 ## Table of Content